-• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The Fund does not have an committed minimum rate to reduce the scope of investments.
+The Fund does not have a committed minimum rate to reduce the scope of investments.

 What is the policy to assess good governance practices of the investee companies?

-MSCI captures good governance practices through its MSCI ESG Controversies and MSCI ESG Ratings models, both of which are incorporated into the Index's methodology.
-MSCI ESG Controversies covers "Labor Rights & supply chain" and "Governance", among others, and MSCI ESG Ratings incorporates Corporate Governance, Corporate Behavior and Human Capital.
+MSCI captures good governance practices through its MSCI ESG Controversies model, which is incorporated into the Index's methodology.
+MSCI ESG Controversies covers "Labor Rights & supply chain" and "Governance", among others.